 Hanmi Pharmaceutical has received approval from the Ministry of Food and Drug Safety (MFDS) to conduct phase 1 clinical trials about HCP1801, a diabetes combination treatment.

-HCP1801 combines metformin, the first-line treatment for diabetes, and a salt-altered SGLT-2 compound from the original SGLT-2 drug, Forxiga.
+HCP1801 combines metformin, the first-line treatment for diabetes, and a base-altered SGLT-2 compound from the original SGLT-2 drug, Forxiga.

 Forxiga is a sodium-glucose transport protein 2 (SGLT-2)-inhibitor that helps the kidney remove blood glucose and excrete it through urine.
 It has an excellent blood glucose lowering effect and an additional advantage in weight loss.